theBowja/DISTINCT-1/docs/index.md

 # Documentation

 This is the documentation for the code.
 Warning: documentation may not be completely up-to-date with the code.
+Each section will have a more detailed table of contents.

 Table of contents
 =================